Trends in Compensation for Forward Thinking Organizations

 - Clear career paths, so employees see opportunities within your organization.

-In this last category, quality of work life rewards, your imagination is your only limitation.
+In this last category, quality of work-life rewards, your imagination is your only limitation.
 The key is to ensure fairness and consistency for similarly performing and contributing people, whenever possible.
 I encourage you to do even more for those employees who measurably contribute more to your organization’s success.
-(Of course, this opens up a second philosophical debate – fodder for a later article – about how and whether your organization provides an equal opportunity for all employees to excel.)
+(Of course, this opens up a second philosophical debate about how and whether your organization provides an equal opportunity for all employees to excel.)

 In summary, organizations are moving toward salary and compensation systems that emphasize flexibility, goal achievement, and variable pay based on performance, and less emphasis on increases to base pay.
 They are using bonuses based on profit and accomplishment to add to employee compensation.